feandev/Portfolio/README.md

 ## My experience in IT :floppy_disk:

 I worked over 4 years in Intredo, a full-service marketing company.
 I was mostly responsible for creating new and servicing existing websites.
-I did manual UI testing, RWD testing, forms validation, exploratory testing of various websites in different langauges.
+I did UI testing, RWD testing, forms validation, manual testing of various websites in different langauges.
 I had experience with bug reporting in Jira.
 These experiences had started my passion for software testing and bug searching.

 ## My Projects :clipboard: